JGDR20/jgdr20/jmm/johnsmodelmadness/bookonbuilding.md

 which included both convex and concave curves it was established that, with care, 16 gauge mild steel could be flanged cold without loss of flatness of the plane parts of the platework.
-This could be achieved provided that, whilst flanging, the plate was sandwiched between the 3 / 8 inch template and a stiff piece of plate slightly smaller than the flat part of the template.
+This could be achieved provided that, whilst flanging, the plate was sandwiched between the 3/8" template and a stiff piece of plate slightly smaller than the flat part of the template.
 As the flanges were formed it became necessary to snip out excess material from the flange at the convex corners in order to avoid cockling and to provide a smooth